Customer Churn Explained + Reducing SaaS Churn Rates

 3. Find out WHY your customers churn

-It’s not enough to know how many customer churned.
-You need to figure out why they did that.
-The best way to do this is to automate feedback collection in key stages of your customer journey.
+It’s not enough to know how many customers churned.
+You need to figure out why they that happened.
+Automating feedback collection in key stages of your customer journey is the best way to do this.
 Including the stage where they left you.

 The worst kind of customer attrition is when they leave without you even noticing and getting the chance to ask why.
 (I hate ghosting in personal and business life…)